 Key features of F-16 military aircraft include a frameless bubble canopy, a side-mounted control stick, an agile flight control system and up to eleven locations for mounting weapons along with other mission equipment.
 The official name of the F-16 aircraft is Fighting Falcon.

 Jointly developed by Pakistan Aeronautical Complex (PAC) and China’s Chengdu Aircraft Corporation (CAC), JF-17 Thunder is a single-engine, lightweight aircraft that can be used for ground attack, aircraft interception and aerial reconnaissance.

-These PAF fighter jets features a cockpit with an acrylic canopy, providing pilot with an all-round field of view, hands-on-throttle-and-stick (HOTAS) controls and a zero-zero ejection seat.
+These PAF fighter jets features a cockpit with an acrylic canopy, providing the pilot with an all-around field of view, hands-on-throttle-and-stick (HOTAS) controls and a zero-zero ejection seat.
 Talking about weaponry specifications of JF-17 Thunder, it is worth noting that this fighter plane has the capacity to carry 3,629 kg of payload when airborne.

 Dassault Mirage III

 Dassault Mirage III is one of the most powerful Pakistani fighter jets.
 It belongs to a family of single-seat, single-engine, lightweight aircraft.
 This military aircraft is produced and exported by Dassault Aviation – a French company.

 Dassault Mirage III used by the Pakistan Air Force features a bubble canopy, for better viewing and targeting.
 It is equipped with a high-tech flight control system along with Global Position System for providing adequate assistance to the pilots.
 This aircraft is capable of carrying up to 4000 kg of the payload during flights.